cms-opendata-analyses/PhysObjectExtractorTool/README.md

 ```
 5. Make a soft link to the python configuration file
 ```
-ln -s python/physicsobjectsinfo_cfg.py .
+ln -s python/poet_cfg.py .
 ```
-6. Make symbolic links to the conditions database: (trigger analizer)
+6. **Only if your are using the VM** and not the Docker container, make symbolic links to the conditions database.
+In fact if you are not extracting information about corrections (e.g., jet corrections) or the trigger, you could actually comment out all the lines that have to do with the *global tag* (conditions database).
 ```
 ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA FT_53_LV5_AN1
 ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA.db FT_53_LV5_AN1_RUNA.db
 ```
 7. Run the CMSSW configuration file:
 ```
-cmsRun physicsobjectsinfo_cfg.py
+cmsRun poet_cfg.py
 ```

-##### As a result you will get a ObjectInfoNtuple.root file (or alike) with simple variables.
+**As a result you will get a `myoutput.root` file with simple variables.**  This file has been divided by subdirectories, corresponding to each type of physics object (or kind of information).
+If needed, in the `PhysObjectExtractor/test` directory, a `ROOT` analysis example code can be found.
+It runs over the families of ROOT trees in the the `myoutput.root` file.